scottishgovernment/mygov-assets/docs/helper.visibility.md

 Class to hide elements.
 Their content is kept available to screen readers.

+## Class `.hidden--hard`

+A modifier class that can be applied to `.hidden` elements. `.hidden--hard` hides the element's content from screen readers.

+The following examples illustrate that you only need to toggle the `.hidden` class on elements with `hidden--hard` for the class to do its job.

+    <p class="hidden hidden--hard">I am hidden and not available to screen readers.</p>

+    <p class="hidden--hard">I visible and available to screenreaders.</p>

 ## Class `.hidden-[breakpoint]`

 Classes to control when elements should be hidden only at particular breakpoints.